-Early in the season the concession stand may not be open as they wait for the snow to melt and more fans to show up.
-However, a couple of weeks in you should be okay – hot dogs, sodas, Cracker Jacks, and the like can be had for a few dollars each.
+Early in the season the concessions stand may not be open as they wait for the snow to melt and more fans to show up.
+However, a couple of weeks in you should be okay – hot dogs, sodas, cracker jacks, and the like can be had for a few dollars each.
 They also sometimes bring in Papa John’s pizza, which is slightly more expensive.

-There are not any really great pre or postgame options near Gray-Minor.
-The stadium is located on a weird side street near campus, so you have to go all the way back into town to find anything to eat, where there are some fast food restaurants, a Mexican place, a couple of barbecue joints, a few coffee shops, and one or two small local hangouts, but nothing in the way of your typical bar & grill where you can sit and watch TV – the closest thing to that is the nearby Applebee’s.
+There are not any really great pre or post game options near Gray-Minor Stadium.
+The field is located on a weird side street near campus, so you have to go all the way back into town to find anything to eat, where there are some fast food restaurants, a Mexican place, a couple of barbecue joints, a few coffee shops, and one or two small local hangouts, but nothing in the way of your typical bar & grill where you can sit and watch TV – the closest thing to that is the nearby Applebee’s.
 If you want some really good beer you can try the Blue Lab Brewing Company a couple miles from the field, but it is not so much a restaurant as a bar – they don’t really serve food.
-Check out this link for a satellite view of the stadium and surrounding area:

 The second point is for Rockbridge County and the many historic sites within easy driving distance of Gray-Minor Stadium.
 This includes the natural rock bridge located on Route 11, with George Washington’s carved initials still visible, the George C. Marshall Museum, and the Stonewall Jackson House & Museum.
 There is also a zoo and a foam re-creation of Stonehenge, appropriately named Foamhenge.